 In this post, we walk through the answers to two important questions to ask when looking for a new web conferencing software: what factors you should consider before investing in a web conferencing platform, and which enterprise web conferencing products are recommended for large meetings.

 Factors to Consider for Web Conferencing Software

-- Take time to understand the real cost of the software.
-Some software options are based on the host, others on number of users, and still others have a per minute rate.
-Even with a premium package, web conferencing platforms will sometimes charge more for video recording or dial-in options.
-Understanding your own use case ahead of time will help to make sure you’re asking vendors the right questions about total cost – whether it be per user, minute, month, or year.
+Some software pricing depends on how the software is hosted, other solutions base pricing on number of users, and still others have a per-minute rate.
+Even web conferencing platforms with premium packages sometimes have additional charges for supplementary features like video recording or dial-in options.
+Understanding your web conferencing needs help to make sure you’re asking vendors the right questions about total cost – whether it be per user, minute, month, or year.

 - The product must have multiple comments from reviewers regarding large group meetings, indicating that the tool makes sense for this context.

 - The product’s pricing should be friendly to a higher number of users — meaning that either the low-tier option allows a high number of participants or the cost of entry per-user is relatively low.
 Consideration was given to video conference apps that offer a free pricing tier.